ljonesdesign/INLS161-2021-spring/docs/04-html.md

 **The text editors that we are using do not allow for file uploading.
 You will need to use your sftp program.** Remember that you need to put your folder in the ```public_html``` folder for it to be visible via a web browser.
 :::

 To log into opal with your SFTP program enter ```opal.ils.unc.edu``` for the server and your username is your ```onyen```.
 Your password is your onyen password.
-After you upload your folder to the public_html directory in opal, you will need to direct your browser to ```https://opal.ils.unc.edu/~youronyen``` to confirm it has uploaded correctly uploaded.h
+After you upload your folder to the public_html directory in opal, you will need to direct your browser to ```https://opal.ils.unc.edu/~youronyen``` to confirm it has uploaded correctly uploaded.